tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

   / enter devops password for sudo command
   ```

-  here first `builder` is a host name from ssh config.
+  here first `builder` is a host name from SSH config.

   if you don't specify node name FQDN will be used by default -
-  this is the name by which node is registered in a chef-zero server.
+  this is the name by which node is registered in a `chef-zero` server.

   NOTE: you cannot change node name by renaming node file and changing the name
   inside this file - node name is also stored in _/etc/chef/client.rb_ on remote